HPCurtis/causalcovidcattle/README.md

-# Causal impact of Covid Cattle on Australian livestock slaughter
+# Causal impact of Covid on Australian Cattle livestock slaughter numbers